Posted by marilynch

 This film is about the major transformation of Havana and neighboring towns after Cuba lost 80% of its oil supply from the USSR.
-Come see why many of bike-friendly Copenhagen’s leaders want to model their city, in many ways, after Cuba.
+Come see why many bike advocates want their locales to be, in some ways, like Cuba.

 The Sept 6th Sustainable PG meeting is bicycle-themed, and the film will be followed by a discussion facilitated by Mari Lynch.
 Mari will also share info on:

 - The HER Helmet Thursdays Project and why this long-term project to encourage bicycling is important to our county’s economy and environment.

 - Sept 16th deadline for free bike racks/lockers.
 Know a PG or other Monterey County spot needing one?
 Team up with a friend and help the property owner get an application in.